Aadarsh4u-code/mlproject/README.md

     * This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.

 5. Flask App creation :
-    * Flask app is created with User Interface to predict the gemstone prices inside a Web Application.
+    * Flask app is created with User Interface to predict the Student Performance for Math score inside a Web Application.

 # Exploratory Data Analysis Notebook